 Street Child projects are carried out by exceptional local partners, whose dedicated work produces a significant and long lasting impact.
 By volunteering with Street Child abroad, you help us to to create sustainable activities to change children lives.

 Sustainability: it is important that our volunteers contribute in a useful and meaningful way.

 Impact: During their placements, volunteers must strive to leave as large and long-lasting an impact as possible.

 Responsibility: From the practical preparation for the trip to the execution of the work at the location, volunteers are responsible for their own contribution and motivation.
 Modesty, cooperation and openness are the key to the best experience and make the biggest impact.

 HOW MUCH DOES IT COST?

-We ask all our volunteers to fundraise €1200 for Street Child.
+We set all our volunteers the goal of fundraising €1200 for Street Child.
 Our projects are only possible because of the money we raise: it is an essential part of working in the non-profit sector, and gives every international volunteer a good idea of project financing.
 Our professional fundraising team has materials and information which can help you achieve this target.